 Hair rollers are a type of hair styling tool that helps curl hair via either a manual or heated method.
 The curling works by rolling a section of hair around the barrel, and then “setting” the hair—either by leaving it for a few minutes to applying some heat—which makes it follow the roller’s shape, thus creating a curl.

 If you’ve been wondering which hair roller is right for you, we’ve got the lowdown on our favorite hair rollers and how they work.
-Read on to learn more about the different types of hair rollers:
+Learn more about the different types of hair rollers:

 - Hot Rollers